jsteenbeeke/jsteenbeeke.github.io/recruiters.md

  3. Companies that are well known in the region - if I wanted to work there I would have gotten in touch with them already
  4. Companies I've applied in the past, but decided not to work for - there's a reason I rejected their offer

-I refer to these companies as "usual suspects", and any suggestions I go work there will be ignored:
+I refer to these companies as "usual suspects", and contacting me about them is pointless **unless you work there**.
+I would like to stress that this is not a blacklist.

  * Amis
  * Belastingdienst